ShreyaTejan/USB-Forensics-Tool/README.md

 # About Me

-Hi I am Shreya Tejan!
+Hi!
+I am Shreya Tejan currently a sophomore, pursuing B.Tech CSE, with a passion for cybersecurity and a knack for developing efficient tools.
-I am currently a sophomore, pursuing B.Tech CSE, with a passion for cybersecurity and a knack for developing efficient tools.
 My skills span across various programming languages, including Python, C, Java, C++, and MySQL.
 I'm also proficient in web development (HTML, CSS, Bootstrap) and have a strong understanding of UI/UX design principles.
 Currently, I'm focused on building a USB Forensics Tool to aid in forensic investigations by analyzing and extracting crucial data from USB devices.
 This project reflects my interest in cybersecurity and my drive to create meaningful, real-world solutions.

 **Contact Me**